Religion in the Falkland Islands

-Religion in the Falkland Islands is predominantly Christianity, of which the primary denominations are Church of England, Roman Catholic, United Free Church, and Lutheran.
+Religion in the Falkland Islands is predominantly Christianity, of which the primary denominations are Church of England, Roman Catholic, United Free Church, Lutheran, Jehovah's Witnesses, Seventh-day Adventists among others.
 In the 2006 census most islanders identified themselves as Christian (67.2 percent), followed by those who refused to answer or had no religious affiliation (31.5 percent).
 The remaining 1.3 percent (39 people) were adherents of other faiths.

 Anglican

 The Anglican Parish of the Falkland Islands is an extra-provincial church in the Anglican Communion.
 The principal Anglican place of worship in the Falkland Islands is Christ Church Cathedral in Stanley.
 The archbishop of Canterbury serves as ex officio bishop of the Falkland Islands.
+In 2017, a study published by Routledge found that there were 810 Anglicans in the Falkland Islands.

 Roman Catholic

 There are over 230 Roman Catholics in the Falkland Islands, approximately 10% of the total population.
 There are no dioceses in the islands, instead they form an apostolic prefecture which was erected in January 1952.
 St Mary's Catholic Church in Ross Road in Stanley is the sole Catholic Church on the Falkland Islands.
 Outside of Stanley, Catholic masses are celebrated at RAF Mount Pleasant.